In this post, we’re sharing the best ways to make money as a kid. From walking dogs to mowing lawns, these are realistic methods that work!

 Dog Baths

-- I would’ve never thought about this if it wasn’t something my dad had me do every single weekend of my young life.
-Dogs need to be bathed, and it’s as simple as that.
+- I wouldn’t have thought about this if my dad hadn’t had me do it every single weekend of my young life.
+Dogs need to be bathed regularly.
 You’ll need dog shampoo, a brush and comb set, and a good leash.
 It’s easier and less messy to do it outside using a hose.
-Offer to walk the dog after the bath for an extra charge (or work it into your price).
-No one wants a wet dog running around the house, and this allows the dog to dry while getting in a walk.
+Offer to walk the dog after the bath for an extra fee (or include it in your price).
+No one wants a wet dog running around the house, and this allows the dog to dry while getting a walk.

 Pet Sitting

-- While talking about pets, pet sitting is another popular way for kids to make extra money.
-Many families are gone most of the day and vacation in the summer, and they need help taking care of their pets.
-We’ve used the same girl for years.
-I found her on Rover, and we all love her.
-She’s dependable, and we know our pets are in good hands when we can’t be there.
+- When discussing pets, pet sitting is another popular way for kids to earn extra money.
+Many families are away for most of the day and take vacations in the summer.
+They may need help taking care of their pets.
+We’ve used the same pet sitter for years.
+I found her on Rover, and we know our pets are in good hands when we can’t be there.
 Having someone look after your pet while you’re away is a need and not a want.
-Anyone who owns a pet needs someone to perform basic tasks like letting them out to go to the bathroom, feeding them, cleaning litter boxes, and checking in on them once or twice a day.
+Anyone who owns a pet needs someone to perform basic tasks, such as letting them out to use the bathroom, feeding them, cleaning their litter box, and checking in on them once or twice a day.

 Lemonade Stand

-- Lemonade stands are still a great way to make money as a kid.
-A glass of cold lemonade hits the spot when it’s warm outside.
+- Lemonade stands are still a great way for kids to make money.
+A glass of cold lemonade hits the spot on a warm day.
 I recommend selling freshly squeezed lemonade, not the powdery stuff.
-You can either find a recipe online or come up with your own.
+You can find a recipe online or create your own.
 An affordable electric lemon juicer will make this much easier.
 You could offer fun additions like puréed strawberries, fresh mint leaves, or flavored seltzer water for a bubbly twist.
 There are tons of cute lemonade stand decorations on Amazon.

 Pull Weeds

 - I would gladly pay someone to do this for me!
-It’s tedious work that is hard on anyone with back problems, which is the case for most people nowadays.
-Look for homes with flowerbeds that are cared for because that tells you someone is already doing the work.
+It’s tedious work that’s hard on anyone with back problems, which is the case for most people these days.
+Look for homes with well-maintained flowerbeds, because that indicates someone is already doing the work, and they might appreciate the break!
 All you need are some good gardening gloves to protect your hands.

 Take Out Trash